shimron202/distilbert/README.md

 - **Drag and drop** the entire folder `my_distilbert_model` into the Colab workspace.

 ### **Folder Structure**

-After uploading the model folder, the structure in Colab should look like this:
+Your uploaded folder structure should look like this:

 ```plaintext
 /content/my_distilbert_model/